-This REOUIRED Printer attribute MUST have the same cardinality (contain the same number of values) as 3760 3761 the "printer-uri-supported" attribute.
+This REQUIRED Printer attribute MUST have the same cardinality (contain the same number of values) as the "printer-uri-supported" attribute.
 This attribute identifies the Client Authentication mechanism associated with each URI listed in the "printer-uri-supported" attribute.
-The Printer object uses the specified 3762 mechanism to identify the authenticated user (see section 8.3).
-The "i th" value in "uri-authentication-3763 3764 supported" corresponds to the "i th" value in "printer-uri-supported" and it describes the authentication mechanisms used by the Printer when accessed via that URI.
-See [IPP-PRO] for more details on Client 3765
+The Printer object uses the specified mechanism to identify the authenticated user (see section 8.3).
+The "i th" value in "uri-authenticationsupported" corresponds to the "i th" value in "printer-uri-supported" and it describes the authentication mechanisms used by the Printer when accessed via that URI.
+See [IPP-PRO] for more details on Client